asaadsaad/CS569-Homework-04/README.md

   <img src="./layout.png" />
 </p>

-Here is something to help you with the game logic:
+Here is something to help you with the game logic, feel free to change it for your custom solution:
 ```javascript
 function compare(playerChoice, computerChoice) {